US stocks coast toward the finish of a record-setting week

-NEW YORK — (AP) — U.S. stocks are hanging around their records on Friday and coasting toward the close of another winning week.
+NEW YORK — (AP) — U.S. stocks are ticking toward more records on Friday and coasting toward the close of another winning week.

-The S&P 500 was edging up by 0.1% in early trading, coming off its latest all-time high, and is on track to finish its fourth winning week in the last five.
-The Dow Jones Industrial Average was up 71 points, or 0.2%, as of 9:35 a.m.
-Eastern time, and the Nasdaq composite was drifting around its record set the day before.
+The S&P 500 was 0.2% higher in midday trading, coming off its latest all-time high, and is on track to finish its fourth winning week in the last five.
+The Dow Jones Industrial Average was up 66 points, or 0.1%, as of 11:35 a.m.
+Eastern time, and the Nasdaq composite was adding 0.3% to its record set the day before.

-The pressure is on companies to deliver solid growth in profits after their stock prices rallied to record after record in recent weeks.
+The pressure is on companies to deliver solid growth in profits in order to justify the rallies in their stock prices to record after record in recent weeks.
 Wall Street has zoomed higher on hopes that President Donald Trump will reach trade deals with other countries that will lower his stiff proposed tariffs, along with the risk that they could cause a recession and drive up inflation.
 Trump has recently announced deals with Japan and the Philippines, and the next big deadline is looming on Friday, Aug.
 1.

 Besides potential trade talks, next week will also feature a meeting by the Federal Reserve on interest rates.
 Trump again on Thursday lobbied the Fed to cut rates, which he has implied could save the U.S. government money on its debt repayments.